Utilizing Industrial Edge Computing For Smart Manufacturing

 - Predictive maintenance

-In gauging and inspection applications, edge computing allows for analysis of data and immediate response to any issues observed.
+In gauging and inspection applications, industrial edge computing allows for analysis of data and immediate response to any issues observed.
 For example, a thickness measurement system might detect a drift and implement a corrective action in a rolling mill or coating process.

 Image-based defect detection systems increasingly use artificial intelligence (AI) to find mistakes or excessive variability.
 This previously required the computing resources of a server but a growing number of edge computing IIoT devices can perform this at the machine.
 Edge computing saves machines from reporting every aspect of production data to the server.
 Instead, the IIoT device might only report trends when limits are exceeded.